You can import an Asset Store package in the Package Manager window:

 The list view displays any Asset Store packages that you have purchased.

-If many Asset Store packages appear in the My Assets list, you can search for a specific Asset Store package by name or version number.
+If a large number of Asset Store packages appear in the My Assets list, you can search for a specific Asset Store package by name or version number.

 If you haven’t downloaded the Asset Store package to this computer or device before, the Download button appears.
 Otherwise, the Import button appears instead and you can skip to step 6 to import the Asset Store package right away.